-Common Conditions Causing Disability-Back Disorders
+Common Conditions Causing Disability – Back Disorders

 Back disorders are a common cause of pain for a lot of people in America.
 Types of back pain range from the slightest pulled muscle to the most severe forms of arthritis.
 Back disorders are the most received application for disability by the Social Security Administration.

 Determining what type of back disorder qualifies for disability is a challenging process.
-The Law offices of Daniel Berger can assist you in determining if your back disorder will qualify for disability.
+The Law Offices of Daniel Berger can assist you in determining if your back disorder will qualify for disability.

 You need to medically prove your back disorder causes you enough pain to prevent you from working, and the SSA sets strict criteria for these types of issues.
 You need extensive documentation from your doctor to win your disability case.
 Here are some common conditions of back disorders causing disability.

 Spinal Stenosis is the narrowing of the spaces in your spinal column.
 This condition can put pressure on the nerves which travel through these spaces.
-This pressure can can severe pain.
+This pressure can cause severe pain.
 Your doctor must thoroughly document this condition to prove it causes you disabling pain.

 Nerve Root Compression